nellie689/TLRN/README.md

 ========================= Training and Testing ========================

 If you want to train you own model, please run:
-bash TLRN/run.sh, with the parameter "mode set as "train" or
+bash TLRN/run.sh, with the parameter "mode" set as "train" in the bash script.

-bash TLRN/run.sh, with the parameter "mode set as "test"
+If you want to test the model, please run: bash TLRN/run.sh, with the parameter "mode" set as "test" in the bash script.

 Required Input Data: time-series image.
-Tips: To facilitate running the code, have uploaded a exemplary testing data "lemniscate_example_series.mat" in the directory "TLRN/datasets".
+Tips: To facilitate running the code, have uploaded an exemplary testing data "lemniscate_example_series.mat" in the directory "TLRN/datasets".
+We also provide pretrained network weights for TLRN and Voxelmorph in directory "TLRN/datasets".